7 Tips to Help You Make a Better Brisket

-During Hanukkah, there are bound to be many briskets gracing tables around America.
-Braised brisket takes time, but a great brisket isn't hard.
-Avoid making mistakes or skipping steps that add flavor with these five tips for making a better brisket every time.
+During Hanukkah (and well beyond), there are bound to be many briskets gracing tables around America.
+Braised brisket takes time, but a great brisket is not hard to bring to the table.
+These seven simple tips will help you make a better brisket every time.

 1. Don’t trim off too much fat.